Wind River Range: History

 Indigenous peoples of the Great Basin, such as the Shoshones and Absarokas (Crow) Native Americans, lived in the range beginning 7000 and 9000 years ago.
 Villages as high as 10,000 ft in elevation, dating from 700 to 2000 BC, have recently been studied by archaeologists.
 These villages were established by the Sheepeater band of Shoshone during pine nut harvesting season.
 One, dubbed "High Rise", has 60 lodges over a space of 26 acres and was recently added to the National Register of Historic Places.

 One of the men from the Lewis and Clark expedition, John Colter, is thought to be the first European American person to view the range when he visited the area around 1807, though little is known about his travels through the area.
 In 1812, a party led by Wilson Price Hunt were the first to cross South Pass, at the southern end of the range, the pass which marked the continental divide and crest of the Rocky Mountains and became an important portion of the Oregon Trail.

 Climbing was pursued in the mid to late 1800s by men such as John C. Fremont, typically for the purpose of surveying the region.
-Early climbers to come purely for recreation began arriving in the 1920s.
+Climbers that came purely for recreation began arriving in the 1920s.
 Gannett Peak, the range and Wyoming's tallest, was first climbed by Arthur Tate and Floyd Stahlnaker in 1922.
 Most of the early climbing in the region focused around the Titcomb Basin, slowly radiating outwards.
-Today, the Titcomb Basin remains one of the area's busiest recreation attractions along with the Cirque of the Towers to the south.
+The Titcomb Basin remains one of the area's busiest recreation attractions along with the Cirque of the Towers to the south.

 Much of the Wind River Range received federal protection as National Forest primitive areas during 1931–32.
-The Wind River Range is now largely protected by three federal wilderness areas.
+The Wind River Range is largely protected by three federal wilderness areas.
 These include the Bridger Wilderness on the western slope, designated in 1964, and the Fitzpatrick Wilderness and Popo Agie Wilderness on the eastern slope, designated in 1976 and 1984 respectively.
 Together these wilderness areas protect 728020 acres, making the Wind River Range one of the largest road-free areas in the continental United States.
 Part of the eastern slope of the Wind River Range is also under the protection of the Wind River Indian Reservation.